Donald J. Trump Foundation: Investigation by New York State attorney general's office

-Initial investigations and notice of violation
+Initial investigations, failure to register as a New York State charity, and notice of violation

 On September 13, 2016, New York State attorney general Eric Schneiderman announced that his office was investigating the foundation "to make sure it's complying with the laws governing charities in New York."
 The office had previously filed charges—at that time awaiting trial—against the Trump Organization's Trump University.
 Jason Miller, a Trump campaign spokesman, responded to the announcement by labeling Schneiderman a "partisan hack".
 Schneiderman has endorsed Hillary Clinton and was identified as a member of her "New York leadership council" in October 2015.

-On September 30, 2016, the attorney general's office issued a "Notice of Violation" to the Trump Foundation, ordering it to immediately stop all fundraising in New York and to file its registration and all required past audits within 15 days, or risk being "deemed to be a continuing fraud on the people of the State of New York".
+On September 30, 2016, the attorney general's office issued a Notice of Violation to the Trump Foundation, ordering it to immediately stop all fundraising in New York and to file its registration and all required past audits within 15 days, or risk being "deemed to be a continuing fraud on the people of the State of New York".
 Under the law, the foundation may eventually be required to return all donations it had solicited since inception.
 The notice said the foundation has not complied with New York law because it had failed to re-register in New York State as a "7A level charitable organization", as required for charities that solicit $25,000 or more a year from outside donors.
 The Trump Foundation had been registered in New York under the state's Estates, Powers and Trusts Law with a designation intended for self-funded private foundations.

 On October 17 a spokesperson for the attorney general's office confirmed that the Trump Foundation had agreed to cease solicitation of donations in New York State.
 The Trump Foundation was at the time granted an extension of time for filing its financial paperwork, including all past audits.
 The attorney general's office said the Trump Foundation also agreed to cooperate with their ongoing investigation.
 The attorney general's press secretary said Trump could not legally dissolve his foundation until the investigation is finished.